un33k/showcase/apps/web/app/components/edge/README.md

 # Showcase

-## Server Components
+## Edge Functions

-Any component that doesn't require user interaction can be rendered on servers.
+Any functions that needs to run on the edge goes here